theshorttamperedclavier/theshorttamperedclavier.github.io/about.md

-have been training as a classical pianist for 6 years, have passed the Trinity College of London's piano exams up to grade 5 with distinction, and am currently working on the Associate of the Trinity College of London (ATCL) diploma in piano performance.I can also play the tabla, and have been receiving informal education in Hindustani classical music from Shardul.
+have been training as a classical pianist for 6 years, have passed the Trinity College of London's piano exams up to grade 5 with distinction, and am currently working on the Associate of the Trinity College of London (ATCL) diploma in piano performance.
+I can also play the tabla, and have been receiving informal education in Hindustani classical music from Shardul.

 **Shardul Chiplunkar** I'm a high-school senior originally from Pune, India, and